 In this project we portrayed the cooperation between GIZ and the “Center for International Migration and Development (CIM)”.
-Among other things, the CIM supports people who want to expand their know-how somewhere in the world and then bring it to good use in their country of origin.
-We have created 7 best-practice video portraits, showing people who are funded by the CIM and who benefit from their activities and services in order to realize their projects in their home country.
+Among other things, the CIM supports people who want to expand their know-how somewhere in the world and then bring it to their home county.
+We created 7 best-practice video portraits, showing people who are funded by the CIM and who benefit from their activities and services in order to realize their projects in their home country.

 Apekshya Dhungel, on the other hand, was very affected by the last earthquake in her home country Nepal, which occurred in 2015.
 She set out to make cities like Kathmandu both liveable and resilient to earthquakes and therefore went to Germany to study architecture and urban planning.

 These are just three examples, but they certainly proof how inspiring the collaboration with the protagonists was.
 We stuck to their story as close as possible and adequately portrayed their work – authentic, multi-faceted and driven by real interest.
-Once again, it was exciting to delve into the unknown worlds of our protagonists, because discovery and narration is part of our DNA.
+Once again, it was exciting to delve into the unknown worlds of our protagonists.

 In addition to the video portraits, we have produced an accompanying photo series for CIM’s Internet presence and written journalistic texts.
 The contributions are available online at https://www.cimonline.de/de/html/index.html.